italia/spid-cie-oidc-docs/docs/en/authorization_endpoint.rst

      - See `OpenID.Core#AuthRequest`_.
 As defined by the parameter **acr_values_supported** in the :ref:`Metadata OP <MetadataOP>`.
        Reference values of the contest class of the Authentication Request.
        It MUST be a string with the requested "acr" values, each of them separated by a single space, appearing in order of preference.
-The OP CAN use an authentication at a higher level than requested.
+The OP MAY use an authentication at a higher level than requested.
 Such a choice MUST NOT cause a negative result of the request.
      - |spid-icon| |cieid-icon|
    * - **claims**
      - See `OpenID.Core#AuthRequest`_.
 See Section :ref:`Use of the scope and claims parameters <parametri_scope_claims>`